This course is dedicated to one of the most popular openings played on all levels – The Ruy Lopez or as many people know it the Spanish game.

 Position after 3.
 Bb5

 Ruy Lopez was named after the Spanish priest from the 16th century.
-He conducted a systematical study on this opening and published a 150-page book on this very opening.
+He conducted a systematic study on this opening and published a 150-page book on this very opening.

-However, if we want to be even more precise the Ruy Lopez opening was mentioned in one of the German Chess Magazines dated back to 1490!
+However, if we want to be even more precise, someone mentioned the Ruy Lopez opening in one of the German Chess Magazines dated back to 1490!

 In the beginning, Ruy Lopez was not very popular, because the majority of players trusted the Italian game or the King’s Gambit and didn’t want to change their habits.
-Only in the 19th century, Carl Jaenisch reinvented and popularized this opening – making it a blockbuster.
+Only in the 19th century, did Carl Jaenisch reinvent and popularized this opening – making it a blockbuster.

 Now let’s take a quick dive into the meat and potatoes of the Ruy Lopez.

 Taking on c6 is not a real threat because Black’s queen can easily recapture the material.
 That’s the reason why black usually continues with …a6.
-It is the most popular move and was introduced by Paul Morphy.
+It is the most popular move and Paul Morphy introduced it.

 And finally, white can decide to trade his bishop for a knight on c6 and spoil black’s pawn structure.
 Those double pawns will be favorable in the endgame.

 As you can see the 3.
 Bb5 has many ideas and many continuations.
 This is what this course is all about.
-We will look at all reasonable lines and variations one-by-one, to make sure you are armed with a powerful most up to date weapon.
+We will look at all reasonable lines and variations one-by-one, to arm you with a powerful most up-to-date weapon.

 Watch the video below to see the game.